-WHY I USE THE L WORD IN FUNDRAISING
+WHY I BOLDLY USE THE L WORD IN FUNDRAISING

 Sometimes my free and easy use of the L word makes nonprofit execs uncomfortable, when they’re new to working with me.

-I’ll see it in a raised eyebrow during a strategy session on Zoom.
+I’ll see it in a slightly raised eyebrow during a strategy session on Zoom.

 Or in a comment like “Not sure about this word… It’s not something we normally say” on copy written for donors.

-When I used the L word in a tagline for my website, a fundraising friend remarked that it was a bold choice.
-(Would I seem too woo-woo?)
+When I used the L word in a tagline for my website, a well-meaning friend remarked that it was a bold choice.
+(Would I be taken seriously?)

 And I get where the discomfort comes from!